vdaas/vald/docs/user-guides/observability-configuration.md

 #### Specify the Telemetry attribute

-You can add the component information to the attribute of telemetry data by editing `defaults.observability.otlp.attirbute`.
+You can add the component information to the attribute of telemetry data by editing `defaults.observability.otlp.attribute`.
 E.g., when setting `vald-agent-ngt-0` as `agent.observability.otlp.attribute.pod_name`, `target_pod: vald-agent-ngt-0` will be added to the attribute.
 These attributes are set auto by the environment values, so Vald recommends using default values unless there is a specific reason.